 Generic Screens: The LCD, glass lens (Digitizer) and Flex cables are all aftermarket parts.
 These screens are cheaper, less durable, and less vivid than the OEM screens.
 Generic screens are manufactured by 3rd party companies, which results in the loss of quality.

 OEM Screens: The LCD, glass lens (Digitizer) and Flex cables are original parts from Apple.
 The screens are more durable than the generic screens – the Flex cables are stronger than the generic screens and the colour of the OEM screens are more vivid.
-Our supplier works with refurbishing the glass on the original parts in the same manner as the screen is produced, which results in the same quality as what you would expect.
 We recommend this part for all iPhone repairs.

 17) What do you mean genuine Apple parts?
 Isn't that what OEM is?

 Ok, technically there are 3 classifications of parts in the world of Apple product repairs.